CCI-MOC/moc-wordpress/_pages/sahara-user-guide.md

 <ul>
  	<li>Name: Must follow rules for valid hostname</li>
  	<li>Cluster Template: Plugin must match</li>
- 	<li>Cluster Count: Create "separate" clusters - if you want more nodes, then you can scale cluster later, or edit cluster template</li>
+ 	<li>Cluster Count: Create "separate" clusters - (alternatively, keep in mind if you want more nodes, then you can scale cluster later, or edit cluster template)</li>
- 	<li>Base Image: There is a choice of Ubuntu 14.04 or CentOS 6.6/7 for Vanilla plugin; Spark and Storm offer Ubuntu 14.04 only</li>
+ 	<li>Base Image: Usually there is just one choice of OS/version per plugin, but sometimes more</li>
  	<li>Keypair: Highly recommended, since images do not have default passwords</li>
- 	<li>Neutron Management Network: DNS highly recommended; network must have been created redundantly across both OpenStack controllers</li>
- 	<li>Scale Cluster: Validation rules still apply</li>
+ 	<li>Neutron Management Network: make sure to choose a private (tenant) network, not the floating network</li>
 </ul>
 <h3>Cluster access</h3>
 <ul>